Romy London

 • Mold Growth - If the white spots are fuzzy, growing on the surface, or have an off smell, this indicates mold.
 Moldy sweet potatoes should be discarded immediately.

 When examining white spots, use both visual cues and your sense of smell.
 If the sweet potato smells normal and the white spots appear to be internal starch spots, it's usually fine to eat.
-However, if there's any doubt or if the white areas are accompanied by other signs of spoilage like softness or an off smell, it's best to discard the sweet potato.

 Remember: if the white spots appear alongside other signs of spoilage mentioned above, it's safest to throw the sweet potato away rather than risk food poisoning.